Last updated 9 October, 2020 by Judy Oakden

 In this e-book Judy Oakden and Melissa Weenink explore some of the challenges they have encountered using rubrics in their practice.
-They also include feedback from a discussion during a practice-based session at the ANZEA Conference in Auckland, New Zealand in 2015 where they explored difficulties they and others face with rubrics.
+They also include feedback from a discussion during a practice-based session at the ANZEA Conference in Auckland, New Zealand where they explored difficulties they and others face with rubrics.

 This is a practice example which is part of Judy Oakden’s early writing on how evaluators can use rubrics to make evaluative judgements.
 It details how the use of rubrics supports robust data collection and frames the analysis and reporting.
 Judy Oakden wrote this detailed account of the process as part of the first Better Evaluation writeshop process, led by Irene Guijt.